We'll take a quick look at another simple example, then we'll add them together, then work out a proof that works for all sums.

 certainty that

-We can now say that when it means
+We can now say that when

 So, what happens when we combine the two?
 Let's say our new function is